vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/plugin.md

 ## Community Plugin

 Community users have created lots of plugins and published them to [NPM](https://www.npmjs.com/search?q=keywords:vuepress-plugin).
 VuePress team also maintains some official plugins under the [@vuepress](https://www.npmjs.com/search?q=%40vuepress%20keywords%3Aplugin) scope.
-You should check the plugin’s own documentation for detailed guide.
+You should check the plugin's own documentation for detailed guide.

 In general, you need to include the plugin in the [plugins](https://v2.vuepress.vuejs.org/reference/config.html#plugins) option to use it.
 For example, use the [@vuepress/plugin-google-analytics](https://v2.vuepress.vuejs.org/reference/plugin/google-analytics.html) to integrate Google Analytics: